Rocket League Rulebook – Ibex Gaming League

 The Tournament Administration may grant special exemptions to:

-• Players who have participated in at least 3 Swiss Rocket League events within the past 400 days and have been part of the same Swiss esports organisation for more than 3 consecutive months.
+• Players who have participated in at least 3 Swiss Rocket League events, including at least 1 Swiss offline event, within the past 365 days and are currently representing a Swiss esports organisation.

 2.4 Account Registration

-• All players must register their primary Epic Games ID (and Steam ID, if applicable).
+• All players must register their primary game account.

 • Account sharing, smurfing, or multi-teaming is strictly prohibited.